 Automate with Automator

-A really useful tool, that never pops into my Windows-shaped mind (even though I have used Macs for almost ten years now) when it comes to automating a workflow, is the native OS X application Automator.
+A really useful tool that is never top of mind for me when automating a workflow, is the native OS X application Automator.

-With Automator, you can create almost anything workflow-related, and in a really convenient way.
+With Automator, you can create almost anything workflow-related in a convenient way.
 For instance, in an iOS app of mine, I use several screen-sized images to make up a background in layers.
-Since the app is universal, I need one image for old non-retina iPhones, one for old retina iPhones, one for new retina iPhones, one for non-retina iPads and one for retina iPads etc. That means five images…per layer.
+Since the app is universal, I need one image for old non-retina iPhones, one for old retina iPhones, one for new retina iPhones, one for non-retina iPads and one for retina iPads etc. That means five images per layer.
 A background view with ten layers means scaling and cropping fifty times.

-Instead of doing this manually, I have created an Automator workflow, that takes all my nice retina iPad screens, then resizes and crops it to the four remaining sizes.
-The entire workflow completes in less than one minute, instead of me doing this repetitive task manually and much, MUCH slower.
+Instead of doing this manually, I created an Automator workflow that takes all my retina iPad screens, then resizes and crops it to the four remaining sizes.
+The entire workflow completes in less than one minute, instead of me havng to do this repetitive task manually and much, MUCH slower.

 One thing that Automator doesn’t support out of the box, though, is to crop an

 image in other ways than around the center.
 For this, I found a nice add-on that

 Proper Cropper.
 It let’s you crop in more ways than around the center,